 - Know the facts about what happened and potential implications for the future.
 Seek answers to your questions, look at the medical records, and take notes.

 - Protect yourself by avoiding situations that you know will be difficult.
 Set realistic goals for yourself.
-For example, focus on coping through the day rather then the entire week.
+For example, focus on coping throughout each day rather than the entire week.

 - Take time to grieve and heal.
 There is no set time allotment for healing nor is it something that can be rushed.